Kidney Damage and Cocaine

 - Bowel decay

-Many users experience an intense craving for the drug after a few uses.
 The more you use cocaine, the more you need to produce the same feelings.
-Higher dosages can lead to severe addiction or overdose.
+Higher dosages can lead to increased tolerance or overdose.

 How Is Cocaine Used?

 Recently, drug dealers have started to mix cocaine with other substances to make the supplies go further.
-Cocaine is mixed with various substances, ranging from harmless powers to potent methamphetamine and opioids.
+Cocaine is cut with various substances, ranging from harmless powders such as baking soda or talc to potent adulterants like fentanyl.
 The practice of making the drug go further by combining it with fentanyl has increased in prevalence in recent years.

 How Addictive Is Cocaine?

-Cocaine is one of the most addictive recreational drugs.
+Cocaine is one of the most “addictive” recreational drugs, meaning those who use it (particularly alongside an untreated/undiagnosed mental health condition) risk forming a dependence upon it.
 It stops the brain from eliminating dopamine from the body, producing short-term emotions of joy and happiness.
-Users constantly need more of the drug to get the same feeling, causing addiction to quickly take hold of the body.
-Cocaine can also increase stress and irritability, resulting in users taking more of the drug to stabilize negative feelings.
-Further, the impact of the drug does not last very long, causing users to ingest more in a short period.
+The person will constantly need more of the drug to get the same feeling, causing dependence to quickly take hold of the body.
+Cocaine can also increase stress and irritability, resulting in the person taking more to stabilize negative feelings.
+Further, the impact of cocaine does not last very long, causing the person to ingest more in a short period.

 What Are the Function of the Kidneys?

 The kidney performs many vital functions for the body.
-The most essential role they do is eliminate waste by filtering blood and creating urine.
+The most essential role is to eliminate waste by filtering blood and creating urine.
 Urine is stored in the kidneys, transported to the bladder, and eventually excreted.
 The kidneys produce urine by combining toxins, extra fluid, and waste products.

 How Does Cocaine Impact the Kidneys?

 Almost half of cocaine-related emergency room visits are because of acute kidney problems.
-Repeatedly ingesting the drug can cause dead tissue to form on the kidneys, leading to improper kidney function.
+Repeated intake of cocaine can cause dead tissue to form in the kidneys, leading to improper function.
 Cocaine can also cause plaque to accumulate in the walls of the renal arteries, leading to a condition known as atherosclerosis.
-If you experience vomiting, nausea, or abdominal pain, you may have damaged your kidneys.
+If you experience vomiting, nausea, or abdominal pain, you may have damage occurring to the kidneys.

 What Are the Signs of a Cocaine Overdose?